Search now

 The RailAway Ticket

-The RailAway Ticket is aimed at leisure travelers and offers the possibility of combining admission to a leisure facility with the return journey.
-As with the City-Ticket, a price reduction is granted.
+The RailAway Ticket is designed for leisure travelers and offers the option to combine admission to a leisure facility with the outbound and return journey.
+Like the City-Ticket, it provides a discount on ticket prices.
+This discount also applies to all other railway companies.

-On the RailAway website of the SBB you will find a comprehensive overview of the institutions that can be visited at a reduced price with RailAway.
-To explain to you how the RailAway ticket works exactly, let's make another example.
+On the SBB RailAway website, you’ll find a comprehensive overview of institutions that can be visited at a reduced rate with RailAway.
+To explain exactly how the RailAway Ticket works, let’s look at another example.

-Let's assume you are in Chur and want to visit the zoo in Zurich.
-You can buy a point-to-point ticket from Chur to Zurich and a zone ticket from Zurich main station to the zoo.
-Or you can buy a RailAway ticket and get the train ticket between Chur and the zoo with 10% discount and the entrance ticket for the zoo with 20% discount.
+Imagine you’re in Chur and want to visit the Zurich Zoo.
+You could buy a single ticket for the route from Chur to Zurich and a zone ticket from Zurich main station to the zoo.
+Or you can simply purchase a RailAway Ticket and get a 10% discount on the train ticket between Chur and the zoo, plus a 20% discount on the zoo admission ticket.

 The Snow'n'Rail Ticket